William Devin Howell: Victims

 The victims were identified as seven women, including one transgender woman, Janice Roberts.
 Their bodies were discovered in two locations, including an area behind a shopping plaza on Hartford Road in New Britain, referred to by Howell as his "garden".
 The person who discovered this principal body dump, at the start of 2005, by which time the remains were mostly skeletal, had been looking for an area to hunt in.
 The ground is wooded and marshy and inaccessible by car, which delayed the investigation and recovery of the victims.

 Melanie Ruth Camilini

 29-year-old Melanie Ruth Camilini, a mother of two from Seymour, went missing on January 1, 2003.
 She had recently been living in Waterbury and was last seen in that area with two men.
 Camilini was known to have a substance abuse problem and would regularly disappear for long periods of time.
 Her body was discovered buried behind a New Britain shopping center and was identified in 2015.

 Janice Roberts

 Janice Roberts (b.
 October 5, 1958), a 44-year-old transgender woman from New Britain.
 She was last seen alive on June 18, 2003, when observed getting into Howell's blue van outside a Stop & Shop in Wethersfield.
 She was reported missing on June 24.
-Howell later told an informant that he tried to engage Roberts in a sexual act and, when realizing that she was a transgender woman, strangled her.
+Howell later told an informant that he tried to engage Roberts in a sexual act and, upon realizing that she was a transgender woman, strangled her.